shinoys222/synthesia-challenge/Readme.md

 ## Local development and testing

-The application can be run locally using [DockerCompose](https://docs.docker.com/compose/) that has the
+The application can be run locally using [DockerCompose](https://docs.docker.com/compose/) that has
  * api container to serve the api requests
  * redis container used as a message queue
  * rqworker container that runs the scheduled worker tasks/jobs